codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Deep Links is an Argo CD feature that redirects users to third-party applications/platforms by surfacing links to the same in Argo CD projects, applications, and resources.
 Read all about it in [Argo CD Deep Links](https://argo-cd.readthedocs.io/en/stable/operator-manual/deep_links/){:target="\_blank"}.

-In Codefresh, you can configure deep links to third-party applications/platforms in the `argocd-cm` ConfigMap, located in the repo to which you installed the Hybrid GitOps runtime.
+In Codefresh, you can configure deep links to third-party applications/platforms in the `argocd-cm` ConfigMap, located in the repo where you installed the Hybrid GitOps Runtime.
-When configured, deep links are displayed in the application's Current State tab, in Tree view.
+When configured, deep links are displayed in the application's Current State tab in Tree view.
 See [Working with resources in Tree View]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#working-with-resources-in-tree-view).

->Deep link configuration in Codefresh requires runtime v0.1.27 or higher.
+>Deep link configuration in Codefresh requires Runtime v0.1.27 or higher.